 The parish takes its name from William Cavendish, the 1st Earl of Devonshire (1552 – 1626), one of the investors in the company that colonised the island at the start of the 17th century.

-Ariel Sands closed in 2008, leaving Devonshire with no hotel accommodation.
-Options nearby include the Elbow Beach hotel in Paget Parish, the Hamilton Princess in Pembroke Parish, and the Pink Beach Club in Smith’s Parish.
+Ariel Sands closed in 2008, leaving Devonshire Parish with no hotel accommodation.
+Options nearby include the Elbow Beach hotel in Paget Parish and the Hamilton Princess in Pembroke Parish.

 Devonshire Parish is crossed by Bermuda’s three main roads; North Shore Road on the northern coast, Middle Road through the central area, and South Road on the southern shore.